Surprise your friends with these holiday gift ideas.

 Chill a white wine at a moment’s notice with these unusual-looking stainless steel “globes” from Viski, a company known for its unusual barware products.
 Four freezable wine globes come with a storage pouch.
 Freeze the globes for four hours and then drop them into your white wine before serving.
 Viski also makes basalt stone cubes for chilling cocktails and mixed drinks.
 SRP: $25

-Original Vinturi Red Wine Aerator
+Original Vinturi Red Wine Aerator by Vinturi

 This tried-and-true aerator is one of Oprah Winfrey’s favorite products as well as one of mine.
 I’ve used the Vinturi aerator for years, especially on tannic wines that need to be opened hours before they are served in order to “breathe.”
 The Vinturi aerator’s patented technology develops the wine’s flavors in the time it takes to pour a glass.
 Only recently did I learn that the sound when pouring the wine through the aerator is unique to Vinturi and is one of the ways to tell if this is the authentic product.
 The patented design draws in the proper amount of air, which mixes with the wine for the right amount of time.
 With perfect aeration, wine develops a better bouquet, enhanced flavors and a smoother finish.
 SRP: $29.99

-Double-Walled Wine Cooler
+Double-Walled Wine Cooler by Vinturi

 I’ve bought and written about several Vinturi products over the years.
 So far, I’ve always been happy with the quality from this internationally known company.
 The Vinturi Double Walled Iceless Wine Cooler keeps pre-chilled wines or champagnes at a perfect serving temperature for hours.
 This sleek and stylish design is perfect for a romantic dinner or relaxing on the lanai.
 Standard-size wine or champagne bottles will fit, and the stainless-steel double wall prevents condensation.
 SRP: $19.99